Dallas County Clerk

 Records Building - 509 Main Street, 2nd Floor, Suite 200, Dallas, Texas 75202

-Effective October 1, 2013; all statements of authorization will have to be notarized.
+All third party statements of authorization must be notarized.
 The statement should be signed by an immediate family member.
 The statement must give permission to Dallas County Vital Division to release a certified copy of the certificate to the individual name in the notarized statement.
 The statement must also identify the individual by their full name.
 The notarized statement must also identify the type of certificate (ex. birth or death) that is to be released.
 Both parities must submit a valid form of identification.

 The following may apply for a Birth Certificate: